Air Force Reserve Officer Training Corps (AFROTC)

-Classes are also offered at California State University, San Bernardino, which APU students may enroll in using our cross-town agreement.
-View AFROTC course descriptions or learn more about the AFROTC program.
+Classes are also offered at California State University, San Bernardino (CSUSB), which APU students may enroll in using our cross-town agreement.
+View AFROTC course descriptions or learn more about the AFROTC program at CSUSB.

 Participation in the General Military Course (freshman/sophomore years) carries no military obligation except for scholarship students.
 Scholarship recipients and students in their final two years receive a monthly stipend.
 The service obligation upon graduation is four years of active duty.

 Students who successfully complete the program commission as an officer into the United States Air Force upon graduation.
 Once commissioned, students attend specialized training in the career fields in which they are qualified and selected.
 Example programs include pilot, combat systems officer, air battle manager, medical, legal, nursing, logistics, intelligence, cyber operations, personnel, and finance.
 For more information, contact the USC Department of Aerospace Studies at (213) 740-2670 or visit the department website.

 The following aerospace studies courses are offered through Azusa Pacific University and conducted on the USC campus.
 Although the courses are tailored to those students interested in pursuing a commission in the Air Force, courses are open to all Azusa Pacific University students and may be considered as electives in some cases.

 AEST 300A Aerospace Studies III: Air Force Management and Leadership (3 units)